Brbn-jpg/Brbn-jpg/README.md

 - 🛠️ Self-taught, learning through projects
 - 🔧 Sometimes everything works, sometimes I debug for half a day
 - 🧪 I experiment with different technologies — some stick around longer
-- 🤖 Currently exploring RAG (Retrieval Augmented Generation) systems for AI applications
+- 🤖 I understand RAG (Retrieval Augmented Generation) systems and how to apply them in AI projects

 ---